Mouadzz/upwork-job-alert/README.md

-# Upwork Jobs Notifier Extension
+# Upwork Job Alert Extension

 A Chrome extension that monitors new jobs on Upwork using their GraphQL API and sends notifications via Chrome notifications and Telegram bot.